puppetlabs/puppetlabs-pam_tools/REFERENCE.md

 * [`pam_tools::teardown`](#pam_toolsteardown): In successive tiers, teardown the application, it's admin-console metadata, and the Kots admin-console itself, if desired.
 By default, just

 ## Functions

+### <a name="pam_toolscalculate_pe_memory"></a>`pam_tools::calculate_pe_memory`

+Type: Puppet Language

+This is a crude memory allocation system that is tuned for the base, minimal test memory instance of 4.5GB.

+This allows you to spin up Connect on an 8GB test host with the PE components squeezed down into:

+  pam_tools::calculate_pe_memory(4.5)
+  #
+  # {
+  #   'console_memory'           => 768,
+  #   'postgres_console_memory'  => 256,
+  #   'puppetdb_memory'          => 768,
+  #   'postgres_puppetdb_memory' => 512,
+  #   'orchestrator_memory'      => 768,
+  #   'postgres_orch_memory'     => 256,
+  #   'boltserver_memory'        => 256,
+  #   'puppetserver_memory'      => 1024,
+  # }

+Leaving remaining memory for the rest of Connect and system.

+Greater memory can be allocated to PE as a whole, but the function simply scales linearly, and consequently, this starts to distort the practical memory allocation, since, for example, the console is unlikely to need much more, whereas postgres might.
+Still you can bump up PE to 8GB or more quickly this way without providing a custom values.yaml.

+#### `pam_tools::calculate_pe_memory(Variant[Float,Integer] $allocated_memory_in_gigabytes)`

+This is a crude memory allocation system that is tuned for the base, minimal test memory instance of 4.5GB.

+This allows you to spin up Connect on an 8GB test host with the PE components squeezed down into:

+  pam_tools::calculate_pe_memory(4.5)
+  #
+  # {
+  #   'console_memory'           => 768,
+  #   'postgres_console_memory'  => 256,
+  #   'puppetdb_memory'          => 768,
+  #   'postgres_puppetdb_memory' => 512,
+  #   'orchestrator_memory'      => 768,
+  #   'postgres_orch_memory'     => 256,
+  #   'boltserver_memory'        => 256,
+  #   'puppetserver_memory'      => 1024,
+  # }

+Leaving remaining memory for the rest of Connect and system.

+Greater memory can be allocated to PE as a whole, but the function simply scales linearly, and consequently, this starts to distort the practical memory allocation, since, for example, the console is unlikely to need much more, whereas postgres might.
+Still you can bump up PE to 8GB or more quickly this way without providing a custom values.yaml.

+Returns: `Any` Hash of memory resource limits in megabytes, keyed by service.
+This is suitable for settings for the Helm chart or Connect application config.

+##### `allocated_memory_in_gigabytes`

+Data type: `Variant[Float,Integer]`

+The number of gigabytes allocated specifically to PE.
+In Connect, for example, you could set this to half the system memory.
+But the minimum it will allocate is 4.5GB.

 ### <a name="pam_toolscheck_for_file"></a>`pam_tools::check_for_file`